tsileo/microblog.pub/README.md

 ## Features

  - Implements a basic [ActivityPub](https://activitypub.rocks/) server (with federation)
+   - S2S (Server to Server) and C2S (Client to Server) protocols
-   - Compatible with [Mastodon](https://joinmastodon.org/) and others ([Pleroma](https://pleroma.social/), Plume, PixelFed, Hubzilla...)
+   - Compatible with [Mastodon](https://joinmastodon.org/) and others ([Pleroma](https://pleroma.social/), Misskey, Plume, PixelFed, Hubzilla...)
-   - Also implements a remote follow compatible with Mastodon instances
  - Exposes your outbox as a basic microblog
    - Support all content types from the Fediverse (`Note`, `Article`, `Page`, `Video`, `Image`, `Question`...)
- - Comes with an admin UI with notifications and the stream of people you follow
+ - Comes with an admin UI with notifications and the stream of pOeople you follow
+   - Private "bookmark" support
+   - List support
  - Allows you to attach files to your notes
+ - Cares about your privacy
-   - Privacy-aware image upload endpoint that strip EXIF meta data before storing the file
+   - The image upload endpoint strips EXIF meta data before storing the file
+   - Every attachment/media is cached (or proxied) by the server
  - No JavaScript, **that's it**.
 Even the admin UI is pure HTML/CSS
    - (well except for the Emoji picker within the admin, but it's only few line of hand-written JavaScript)
  - Easy to customize (the theme is written Sass)
    - mobile-friendly theme
    - with dark and light version
+ - IndieWeb stuff
    - Microformats aware (exports `h-feed`, `h-entry`, `h-cards`, ...)
    - Exports RSS/Atom/[JSON](https://jsonfeed.org/) feeds
     - You stream/timeline is also available in an (authenticated) JSON feed
  - Comes with a tiny HTTP API to help posting new content and and read your inbox/notifications
  - Deployable with Docker (Docker compose for everything: dev, test and deployment)